Easter has just passed, this year, but there’s still so much to say about it!

 Quaresima is a period of penitenza (repentance) that lasts forty days.
 It begins on Mercoledì delle Ceneri (Ash Wednesday) and ends on Giovedì Santo (Holy Thursday), which also marks the ending of the digiuno penitenziale (repentance fasting).

 As a matter of fact, during Lent you should abstain from eating certain types of food.
 Giovedì Santo marks the beginning of the celebrations for Easter, but there’s a very important day to be mentioned first: it’s Domenica delle Palme (Palm Sunday), which is the Sunday right before Easter and is usually celebrated with a procession and the distribution of blessed olive and palm branches in front of churches.

 Coming back to Giovedì Santo, on such day there is a Holy Mass called Cena del Signore, which remembers the Last Supper of Christ.
 During this Mass, there is also the ritual of the Lavanda dei Piedi, when the priest washes the feet of some worshippers, just like Christ did with the Apostles during the Last Supper.

 Then there’s Venerdì Santo (Holy Friday), which is the day when the Church celebrates the Passione di Cristo (the passion of Christ), his suffering on the cross.
 Usually, it is the day when a processione (holy procession) takes place.

-Nothing specific happens on the Saturday before Easter, just a Veglia Pasquale, which takes place in the evening celebrates the Resurrection of Christ and basically consists of waiting for Easter.
-Finally, il giorno di Pasqua (Easter Day) comes and it is celebrated with una messa solenne (solemn Mass) which marks the peak of Easter celebrations.
+Nothing specific happens on the Saturday before Easter, just a Veglia Pasquale, which takes place in the evening to celebrate the Resurrection of Christ and basically consists of waiting for Easter.
+Finally, il giorno di Pasqua (Easter Day) comes and it is celebrated with una Messa Solenne (solemn Mass) which marks the peak of Easter celebrations.